Dutch Ovens are a kitchen must-have for the wintertime. Check out all the reasons why Dutch Ovens are the best kitchen staple for winter.

 And with a lid that locks in the moisture and steam so beautifully, you’ll be left with a soft, fluffy bread with a satisfying, crispy, and beautiful exterior.

 It probably goes without saying the benefits of having versatile and all-in-on cookware.
 Whether you’re cooking up an easy, everyday meal for the family or a more complicated recipe for a bigger gathering, you deserve to have a bit of weight taken off your shoulders.

 From cooking to assembling and serving, the Dutch Oven is the perfect and easiest cookware to use.
-On top of that, our Dutch Ovens are oven-safe and 100% non-toxic, thanks to their ceramic layers.
+On top of that, our Dutch Ovens are oven-safe and have a non-toxic coating, thanks to their ceramic layers.
 This means you don’t have to worry about chemicals leaching into the food you’re serving for your loved ones.